Thickness of Base Metal using Relative Thickness Factor Solution

 Variables Used

-Thickness of the Base Metal - (Measured in Meter) - Thickness of the base metal is the thickness of the base metal and is denoted by h symbol.
+Thickness of the Base Metal - (Measured in Meter) - The Thickness of the Base Metal refers to the measurement of the distance through a piece of metal from one surface to the opposite surface.

-Relative Plate Thickness Factor - Relative plate thickness factor is the factor which helps deciding the relative thickness of plate.
-If t ≤ 0.75, then thin plate equation is valid, if t ≥ 0.75 thick plate equation is valid.
+Relative Plate Thickness Factor - Relative Plate Thickness Factor is the factor which helps deciding the relative thickness of plate.

-Net Heat Supplied per Unit Length - (Measured in Joule per Meter) - Net heat supplied per unit length can also be converted to newton since energy is newton multiplied meter.
+Net Heat Supplied Per Unit Length - (Measured in Joule per Meter) - Net Heat Supplied Per Unit Length refers to the amount of heat energy transferred per unit length along a material or medium.

-Temperature to Calculate Cooling Rate - (Measured in Kelvin) - Temperature to calculate cooling rate is calculated is the temperature at which the cooling rate is calculated.
+Temperature for Cooling Rate - (Measured in Kelvin) - Temperature for Cooling Rate is the temperature at which the cooling rate is calculated.

-Ambient Temperature - (Measured in Kelvin) - Ambient Temperature is the temperature of the surrounding.
+Ambient Temperature - (Measured in Kelvin) - Ambient Temperature Ambient temperature refers to the air temperature of any object or environment where equipment is stored.
+In a more general sense, it is the temperature of the surrounding.

 Specific Heat Capacity - (Measured in Joule per Kilogram per K) - Specific Heat Capacity is the heat required to raise the temperature of the unit mass of a given substance by a given amount.